Native to the Mediterranean region, Canary Islands, and Madeira. Prized for fragrant lavender or purple flowers, often set off by colorful bracts.

 Be aware that only cutting-grown stock is truly uniform.
 Several varieties originally propagated by cuttings are now grown from seed (for example, plants labeled Hidcote Strain and Munstead Strain); seedlings vary in color and growth habit.

-Compact growth to 3 ft. tall and 1 1/2–2 ft. wide, with gray-green leaves 3 in. long, 1/4 in. wide; resembles L. angustifolia.
-Slender, widely branching flower stems support interrupted spikes 1 1/2–4 in. long; blossoms range from soft mauve to bright violet blue, with woolly gray calyxes tipped in violet.
+Compact growth to 3 ft. tall and 1 1/2–2 ft. wide, with gray-green leaves 3 in. long and 1/4 in. wide; resembles L. angustifolia.
+Slender, widely branching flower stems support interrupted spikes 1 1/2–4 in. long; blossoms range from soft mauve to bright violet-blue, with woolly gray calyxes tipped in violet.
 Blooms in late summer.Lavandula minutolii

-Native to Canary Islands.
-To 2 ft. tall and 3 ft. wide, with deeply divided green foliage similar to that of L. canariensis.
+Native to the Canary Islands.
+Grows to 2 ft. tall and 3 ft. wide, with deeply divided green foliage similar to that of L. canariensis.
 Tiny, bright blue flowers are held on stems up to 3 ft. tall from summer through fall.
 Very tolerant of heat and humidity.
 Responds well to pruning.Lavandula multifida

 Most likely a hybrid between L. lanata and L. dentata.
-This densely foliaged plant grows to 2 1/2–3 ft. high and 3–4 ft. wide, with silvery leaves that are toothed at tips.
+This densely foliaged plant grows to 2 1/2–3 ft. high and 3–4 ft. wide, with silvery leaves that are toothed at the tips.
 Deep violet-blue flowers appear from spring to late fall, or virtually year-round in mild-winter climates.
-Similar to L. x allardii in scent and tolerance for heat and humidity than English lavenders and lavandins.
+Scent is more medicinal than sweet.
+More tolerant of heat and humidity than English lavenders and lavandins.

-Native to Mediterranean region, Canary Islands, and Madeira.
+Native to the Mediterranean region, Canary Islands, and Madeira.
 Prized for fragrant lavender or purpl...